A guide for schools and education professionals

 The Building Your Future Team provides social work support to our children in long-term care placements and support reunifications back to their family or extended family.

-The Family Time team based at Battenburg Family Centre facilitate family time arrangements for families in court proceedings.
+The Family Time team facilitate family time arrangements for families in court proceedings.
 This team is made up of several experienced family practitioners who are able to contribute to the final care plans for children.
 In addition to supporting family time arrangements, they are also able to provide specialist intensive family support to enable safe rehabilitation plans to be progressed within court proceedings.

 Adoption Team & Special Guardianship Order (SGO)